corda/corda/docs/source/clientrpc.rst

 Connection management
 ---------------------
 It is possible to not be able to connect to the server on the first attempt.
-In that case, the ``CordaRPCCLient.start()`` method will throw an exception.
+In that case, the ``CordaRPCClient.start()`` method will throw an exception.
 The following code snippet is an example of how to write a simple retry mechanism for such situations: